 The syllabus for Odia Literature Paper-II for civil services examination is given below:

 Odia literature can potentially increase the chances of success as the syllabus is small as compared to other literature optionals.
-However, the syllabus for Paper I is more focussed on ethnolinguistic studies of the language and hence the optional should be selected only by candidates who have studied Odia at an advanced level.
+However, the syllabus for Paper I is more focussed on ethnolinguistic studies of the language and hence, the optional subject should be selected only by candidates who have studied Odia at an advanced level.
 Study material is widely available in universities across Eastern India.

 You can also check the articles relevant to UPSC IAS exam preparation in the table below: